Assertiveness is in the Eye of the Beholder

 [t]he assertiveness literature has placed a great deal of emphasis on the power of the actor to behave assertively and less emphasis on the power of the environment to enhance or inhibit assertive behavior.”(3)

-Increasingly, we learn from contemporary research on assertiveness training that it is crucial to make cultural factors an integral part of training programs to make sure that the training is applicable and the new skills will be practiced.
+Increasingly, we learn from contemporary research on assertiveness training that it is crucial to make cultural factors an integral part of training programs to make sure that the training is applicable and that the new skills will be practiced.
 How can we do this?

 Assertiveness is applied to attain two primary goals: